Interested in Surrogacy? We Can Help!

 The monetary benefits of becoming a surrogate mother are significant, but the indescribable sense of fulfillment our surrogates get from helping intended families bring a child into the world cannot be found doing anything else.

 Surrogate pay depends on a few factors: where the surrogate lives, whether or not she has insurance, and if she’s an experienced gestational carrier.

 Surrogates can earn up to $60k in pay and benefits.

 What is the surrogacy process?

 While it’s relatively simple to understand ‘What is Surrogacy?”, understanding the process is a bit more involved.
-The surrogacy process can be complex, and working with an experienced agency like Adoption and Surrogacy Choices helps navigate the milestones and provides support when you need it most.
+The surrogacy process can be complex, and working with an experienced agency like Adoption and Surrogacy Choices of Nevada helps navigate the milestones and provides support when you need it most.

 A general overview of the surrogacy process looks like this:

 • Apply as a surrogate or as an intended parent

 • Meet all requirements (surrogates) and complete initial consultation (intended parents)